Skip to main content

 Access Restrictions

-Collection is open to researchers on an appointment basis only, pending approval of application to view original material.
+Collection is open to researchers on a request basis only, pending approval of request to view original material.

 Copy Restrictions

+User responsible for all copyright compliance.
 Permission to publish must be obtained from Photo Archives.
-Online Request Permission form available at: http://www.palaceofthegovernors.org/photo_request.html.
-User responsible for all copyright compliance.
+Form to request permission available at: https://www.nmhistorymuseum.org/collections/photo-archives/order-photos

 Biographical Information

-Due to the overlap and confusion regarding attribution for these two photographers stereo work both are processed under this one collection.
-Stereo cards are stamped W. Henry Brown, George C. Bennett and Bennett and Brown.
+Due to the overlap and confusion regarding attribution for these two photographers' stereo work, both are processed under this one collection.
+Stereo cards are stamped W. Henry Brown, George C. Bennett, and Bennett and Brown.

 Extent